Download This Sample

 - Anacondas are huge and weigh up to 300 pounds.

 - They can grow up to 20 feet long.

 - Anacondas are more muscular than boas.

 - The mating season of anacondas is April to May.

 - Females can eat whole males during mating season, especially when the male is meeker.

-- During mating season, one female is sought out by multiple males which surround the female.
+- During mating season, one female is sought out by multiple males that surround her.

 - The male who succeeds will put in a wax-like plug into the female’s cloaca to keep other males from mating with and fertilizing her.